RdotSilva/ASP.NET-Core-MVC-PieShop/README.md

 # ASP.NET Core MVC Pie Store

-Online store that allows users to view lists of pies for sale & select pies for purchase.
+E-commerce pie store that allows users to view lists of pies for sale & select pies for purchase.
 Homepage lists the pies of the week.
 Users can add pies to their shopping cart without registering, however users must register and login to checkout.

+Live Demo hosted using Microsoft Azure: [Azure Demo](https://piestore20200110103214.azurewebsites.net/ "Azure Demo")

 ## Built With